 This policy assumes that faculty and students have access to electricity and the internet.
-In the event that electricity and the internet are also disrupted, make-up classes may need to be scheduled for dates and time when the class does not typically meet, including on Saturdays, during fall/spring break and the study/review days before finals.
+In the event that electricity and the internet are also disrupted, make-up classes may need to be scheduled for dates and time when the class does not typically meet, including on Saturdays, during fall/spring break, and the study/review days before finals.

-Please refer to the Class Cancellation Chart to determine whether the disruption in classes or other instructional activities associated with credit-bearing programs is considered minor or partial.
+In the event that an in-person class is canceled, please refer to the Class Cancellation Chart to determine whether the disruption in classes or other instructional activities associated with creditbearing programs is considered minor or partial.